QuarkChain/pm/L2/mainnet_opsigner.md

 # Set up op-signer
 Follow this [guide](https://github.com/QuarkChain/pm/blob/main/op-signer.md) to set up a new op-signer service.

-# Set up a second op-signer as backup
+# Set up a second op-signer

 ## Build from source